chodak166/librechat-cw/README.md

 # LibreChat with Custom Workflows

-Run LangChan, AutoGen or any LLM chat in self-hosted client.
+Run LangChain, AutoGen or any LLM chat in self-hosted client.

 ## Quick start